Lawrence Heights

 Lawrence Heights is a neighbourhood in Toronto, Ontario, Canada.
 It is located north-west of central Toronto, in the district of North York.
 The neighbourhood is roughly bounded by Lawrence Avenue to the south, Yorkdale Road to the north, Varna Drive to the east and Dufferin Street to the west.
 It is part of the greater Yorkdale-Glen Park official Toronto neighbourhood.

 The area is divided into two distinct subsections.
 One half of the neighbourhood is a post World War II development of bungalows and storey-and-a-half dwellings.
-As the frontage of these homes average 45 feet, the area has had significant changes as older houses are torn down and replaced by "Monster Homes" as the area's proximity to major city arteries and the downtown core make it lucrative to builders.
+As the frontage of these homes averages 45 feet, the area has seen significant changes as older houses are torn down and replaced by "monster homes" as the area's proximity to major city arteries and the downtown core makes it lucrative for builders.
 The other housing area, which is east of Flemington Road, is short-term public housing.
 Because of the area's proximity to Downsview Airport, high-rise buildings were not originally permitted to be constructed in this area, and the majority of the housing is in low to mid-rise buildings.

+The neighbourhood is famously known for its reference in Toronto rapper Drake's song 'Jungle.'